pavanpajjuri/End-to-End-AWS-SageMaker-Deployment-for-Text-to-Image-GAN/README.md

 - Automate model retraining using **SageMaker Pipelines**.
 - Deploy the model as a **real-time API using AWS Lambda and API Gateway**.
 - Set up **AutoScaling** to optimize costs.

-This document serves as a complete reference for the AWS SageMaker workflow.